-- 3.3 Our baseline appraisal of the significance of the listed building has established that the existing largely modernised fabric, features and character of the internal condition of both these reception spaces are not elements that contribute to that significance.
+- 3.3 Our baseline appraisal of the significance of the listed building has established that the existing largely modernised fabric, features and character of the internal condition of this office space are not elements that contribute to that significance.
 Importantly, the exterior and also the broader plan form and structure of these areas within the larger building complex would be retained and not otherwise affected by this proposed light-touch refurbishment and soft strip scheme.
-Overall these are relatively minor works in terms of the scale, complexity and also varying heritage interests of this building. - 3.4 The application DAS and full drawing prepared by the architects describes in illustrated detail the proposed works in terms of the retention, removal and or replacement of internal elements within each of these two reception areas.
-The purpose of this new fit-out is to remove existing partitions, furniture and fittings installed in the 2000s and then refurbish these spaces to create more attractive and appealing reception spaces for the building complex as a whole. - 3.5 This scheme (Phase 1A) forms the next immediate phase of the Applicant's proposals, and as part of a wider and more ambitious vision for the future use and revitalisation of the Site focussed around the landmark Heals store.
+Overall these are relatively minor works in terms of the scale, complexity and also varying heritage interests of this building. - 3.4 The application DAS and full drawing prepared by the architects describes in illustrated detail the proposed works in terms of the retention, removal and or replacement of internal elements within this office space.
+The purpose of this new fit-out is to remove the features listed below has been listed below which date from the 2000s and then refurbish these spaces to create more attractive and appealing office space for the building complex as a whole.
+These features include: - Removal of meeting rooms to provide open flexible office space. - Removal of suspended ceilings and existing light fittings.
+Exposed ceiling soffit with suspended LED lights to provide a consistent aesthetic across the office floor. - New and consistent floor and wall finishes to create a fresh and consistent finish across the office floorplate. - Refurbished teapoint and refreshed finishes to existing WCs - 3.5 This scheme (Phase 5) forms the next immediate phase of the Applicant's proposals, and as part of a wider and more ambitious vision for the future use and revitalisation of the Site focussed around the landmark Heals store.
 Agreement has already been secured with the local planning authority to undertake a light-touch refurbishment and soft strip out of the currently vacant office accommodation across the upper floors (levels 3-5) of the larger building.
-This next stage of a broader fit-out is seen as a critical part of enabling the building to become fully occupied during 2022, whilst the wider strategic vision for the building is being further developed. - 3.6 On the basis of our appraisal of the particular significance of the listed building and its various areas and elements with the Site, it is our assessment that these light-touch refurbishment works would not in any way harm, or otherwise adversely affect that heritage significance.
+This next stage of a broader fit-out is seen as a critical part of enabling the building to become fully occupied during 2022, whilst the wider strategic vision for the building is being further developed.

+3.6 On the basis of our appraisal of the particular significance of the listed building and its various areas and elements with the Site, it is our assessment that these light-touch refurbishment works would not in any way harm, or otherwise adversely affect that heritage significance.
 These minor works would only effect modern fabric or features, and would not alter the form, character and or appearance of these largely modernised areas to any degree that would affect or detract from the listed building's special interest.